limbernie/limbernie.github.io/_posts/2020-02-16-json-htb-walkthrough.md

 ### Decompilation of `SyncLocation.exe`

 It turns out that `SyncLocation.exe` is a .Net assembly executable, which can be easily decompiled to its source code using [dnSpy](https://github.com/0xd4d/dnSpy).
-I\'m looking for the method to decrypt those credentials.
+I'm looking for the method to decrypt those credentials.

 <a class="image-popup">
 ![d47d2741.png](/assets/images/posts/json-htb-walkthrough/d47d2741.png)